Harvesting my luffa sponges was a bit of a confusing endeavor. I read so many “How-To” articles and felt they were pretty misleading in ways.

 I’m going to explain to you what I’ve learned about harvesting luffa sponges and how I did it; what worked for me and what did not.

 Keep in mind that you might find a different method that works better for you – and that’s totally fine.
 This is a great starting point if you’re just starting out in the luffa club.

 How to and when to harvest luffa sponges for the best product.

-I told you all I’d be back about harvesting when I wrote about growing luffa sponges a while back and here I am.
-Harvesting time does not have to be stressful like it was for me and harvesting loofah gourds can be FUN.
+I told you all I’d be back about harvesting when I wrote about growing luffa sponges.
+Harvesting time does not have to be stressful like it was for me and harvesting loofah gourds can be fun.

 So, I decided to start in phases when my gourds started changing colors and try to find what worked.
 This was a great decision because now I can let you know what worked for me so you can avoid the frustration I experienced!

 Enough chit-chat, though.
 Let’s learn how to harvest our luffa sponges today without letting our gourds and energy go to waste!

 You can’t go by color alone when it comes to harvesting your luffa sponges and that is slightly aggravating.

 When reading about when to pick luffa gourds, you’ll read to only pick your luffas when they’re brown and dry on the vine.
 You’ll also read to only pick them when they’re still yellow/green.